napnapnapnap/quantum-anomaly/README.md

 On your local, you need to create `.env` file in `server` folder of project.
 Content of the file is supposed to be

 ```
-DATABASE_URL=postgres://USERNAME:PASSWORD@HOST:PORT/DB-NAME
-DATABASE_SECRET=YOUR-SECRET

-PORT=HERE-GOES-YOUR-PORT
-USER_AGENT={'User-Agent': 'YOUR USER AGENT FOR SERVER TO SERVER CALLS'}
-GOOGLE_CLIENT_ID=HERE-GOES-YOUR-CLIENT-ID
-GOOGLE_CLIENT_SECRET=HERE-GOES-YOUR-SECRET
-GOOGLE_CALLBACK_URL=HERE-GOES-YOUR-URL
-REGISTRATION=true

-// optional if you want to use mailer (mailers are by default disabled in dev mode)
-EMAIL_CLIENT_ID=GOOGLE-SMTP-USERNAME
-EMAIL_CLIENT_PASS=GOOGLE-SMTP-PASSWORD

-WARFRAME_EMAILS=STRING-OF-CS-EMAILS
+DATABASE_URL=postgres://Username:Password@Host:Port/DatabaseName
+DATABASE_SECRET=YourSecret

+PORT=YourPort
+USER_AGENT={'User-Agent': 'UserAgentForBackendInitiatedAjaxCalls'}
+GOOGLE_CLIENT_ID=YourGoogleClientId
+GOOGLE_CLIENT_SECRET=YourGoogleClientSecret
+GOOGLE_CALLBACK_URL=YourGoogleClientCallback
+REGISTRATION=True/False

+ESI_UPDATES_ENABLED=True/False

+EMAIL_CLIENT_ID=GoogleSmtpUsername
+EMAIL_CLIENT_PASS=GoogleSmtPassword

+WARFRAME_EMAILS=ComaSeparetedEmails
 ```

+* Google client ID, secret and callback can be skipped if you comment out `auth` from `server/index.js` _(keep in mind that disables options to secure routes behind login walls)_
+* Registration set on true will enable users to create new account with their google account
+* Email client can be skipped if there is no need to send out emails.
+It is also disabled on development mode.
+* ESI updated enable mounting of the routes which populate EVE database

 #### NPM tasks
 Currently there are 3 `package.json` files because this is technically 2 projects.

-One is located in `/server` folder and handles `node` code.
+`/server` folder handles `node` code.
 It has following scripts:
 - `npm run start` runs `express` server which starts your backend (uses `Nodemon`)
 - `npm run build` builds files in `server` with babel and outputs to `/build` folder (production task)
-- `npm run populate-eve-database` this is a task which imports all needed information from EVE Online database dump (please refer to next section for details)

-One is located in `/frontend` folder and handles `react` code.
+`/frontend` folder handles `react` code.
 It has following scripts:
 - `npm run start` starts react dev server and compiles assets, also starts `sass` watchers
 - `npm run build` builds react file for production ready environment and outputs to `/frontend/build`